jhrcook/100DaysOfSwift/Project7WhitehousePetitions/README.md

 **Day 2 - July 3, 2019**

 Downloading and parsing the petitions is done in the background.
 There isn't anything new to demonstrate visually.

+**Day 3 - July 4, 2019**

+The filtering processes are also conducted in the background.